timonla/timonla.github.io/_posts/2020-10-07-diet-review.md

 ![Isotonic drink](/assets/img/blog/diet-review/tuesday-iso.jpg){:class="blog-post-img-small"}

+When riding the bike for more than an hour I will usually drink some isotonic drink.
+Especially when riding indoors, as I am doing a lot this time of the year, I sweat a lot and am loosing a lot of minerals.
+Also on longer rides it's an easy way to continuously consume some sugars.

 #### 17:18 Dinner preparations

 ![Potato Soup](/assets/img/blog/diet-review/tuesday-dinner-total.jpg){:class="blog-post-img-small"}

+I craved some soup.
-Cut everything, put it into the pot and boil until the potatoes are good but not too soft.
+So I cut everything into small pieces, put it into the pot and boiled it until the potatoes had the desired softness.
 The beet root will be still a bit crunchy.
-Eating raw beet root is not for the light-hearted.
+Eating too raw beet root is not for the light-hearted so make sure that you taste some of it before turning off the stove.
-I challenge you to try to eat a big beet root raw.
-So make sure that you slice them in really small chunks.
-Basil, ginger, turmeric, vegetable broth, smoked paprika Add bicarbonate so that the tomatoes are not too sour.
-Roast the pumpkin seeds.
+As spices I added basil, ginger, turmeric some vegetable broth and smoked paprika.
+Because I did not want to cook the tomatoes forever I added some bicarbonate, to take away some of the sourness.

+If I am putting seeds on top of a meal I often go the extra step to slightly roast them.
+Works great with for example pumpkin seeds, sesame seeds, sunflower seeds and walnuts.

-Garnish with pumpkin seeds + nutritional yeast.
+Here I roasted some pumpkin seeds and sprinkled them on top with some nutritional yeast.

-I got impatient and ate a few corn cakes :)
+I got impatient and ate a few corn cakes. 🌝

 ![Corn Cakes](/assets/img/blog/diet-review/tuesday-snack.jpg){:class="blog-post-img-small"}

+#### Precook your beans

 ![Frozen Beans](/assets/img/blog/diet-review/tuesday-frozen-beans.jpg){:class="blog-post-img-small"}

+If you don't want to buy pre-cooked beans but don't plan every meal in advance, I find it useful to just boil a whole pack of beans, drain them well ant put them in the freezer.
+Then you can just sprinkle them in whatever meal while it's on the stove.

 #### 18:10, 18:50, 19:53 & 20:27 Dinner

 ![Dinner one portion](/assets/img/blog/diet-review/tuesday-dinner-single.jpg){:class="blog-post-img-small"}

-I don't have this big a dish so I'll split it up in 4 portions like this, that I will eat during the evening.
+I don't have this big a dish so I split it up in 4 portions like this, that I will eat during the evening.
 This meal was a bit too much.
-The last one felt kind of forced.
+The last bowl felt a bit forced.
 Three portions would have been ideal.

 #### 23:52 Going to bed